 In 2006, a Blue Ribbon Cruise Terminal Advisory Panel was formed to evaluate the need for a new cruise terminal.
 In 2007, the Port Commission accepted the panel’s recommendation to build a modern cruise terminal at Pier 27.

 In 2009, the Port Commission reached agreement with a design team for the project.
 The following year, the City reached an agreement with the Golden Gate Yacht Club to host the America’s Cup, including the use of Pier 27 as “the major entertainment, hospitality and spectator viewing center for the racing event.”

 In 2009, San Francisco Department of Public Works and the Port of San Francisco retained Mott MacDonald to assess vessel mooring and berthing conditions, develop recommendations for the mooring system, and evaluate maneuvering and berthing improvements.
-Two design vessels, the Queen Mary 2 (1,132 feet long) and the Sapphire Princess (950 feet long) were used for the analysis.
+Two design vessels, the Queen Mary 2 (1,132 feet or 345 meters long) and the Sapphire Princess (950 feet or 289 meters long) were used for the analysis.

 Mott MacDonald compiled and analyzed terminal, vessel, tide, and wind data, and numerically modeled the generation of wind waves, tidal currents, and passing vessel forces.
 We also conducted real-time ship maneuvering simulations with members of the San Francisco Bar Pilots Association in order to develop and test berth widening schemes intended to improve navigation safety and eliminate arrival and departure adjustments being made to avoid strong entrance currents.

 Demolition of the Pier 27 shed began in February 2012, and Phase 1 construction began in April 2012.
 The terminal received its first ship, Princess Cruises’ Crown Princess, on September 18, 2014, a week before its official grand opening.